Moose Mountain Log Homes Inc.

 The Double-Scribe Lateral Groove Systems

-(Article written in 1986 by Lloyd Beckedorf, originally for the Log Home Guide Magazine - edited for use in our web site.)
+(Article written in 1986 by Lloyd Beckedorf, originally for the Log Home Guide Magazine - edited for use on our web site.)

 To properly explain the "Shrink-Fit Saddle Notch" and the "Double-Scribe